Vote for YOUR favourite shop in Chesterfield

 The search is on to find the top shops, traders and events in this year’s Chesterfield Retail Awards.

-Now in its sixth year, the awards will showcase the cream of our town’s retail sector at a glittering black tie event at the Winding Wheel on June 19.
+Now in its sixth year, the awards will showcase the cream of our town’s retail sector at a glittering black tie event at the Casa Hotel on June 19.

 Organised by marketing campaign group Destination Chesterfield, this year’s awards will include a new category - Best Town Centre Event 2018/2019 sponsored by Spire Radio - to recognise the plethora of festivals, events and markets which take place in the town centre.